meilisearch/documentation/learn/configuration/instance_options.md

 **Environment variable**: `MEILI_SSL_KEY_PATH`
 **CLI option**: `--ssl-key-path`
 **Default value**: `None`
-**Expected value**: a filepath pointing to a valid SSL keyfile
+**Expected value**: a filepath pointing to a valid SSL key file

-Sets the server's SSL keyfiles.
+Sets the server's SSL key files.

 Value must be a path to an RSA private key or PKCS8-encoded private key, both in PEM format.